 Over 200 years before the existence of the modern computer was a woman who started computer programming.

 Her name is Ada Lovelace and in the early 19th century she visited Charles Babbage and his early computer prototype.
 Immediately she was fascinated by the rudimentary machine only capable of calculations.

 At once she started working on a way to easily perform computations using the machine.
 These notes became the world’s first computer program.

-Since then Ada Lovelace’s impact upon society has grown more prominent.
+Since then Ada Lovelace’s impact on society has grown more prominent.
 Today we have computers, algorithms, and wireless telephones.
-During the time of Lovelace leading technology consisted of cannon, carriage, and sail.
+During the time of Lovelace leading technology consisted of cannons, carriages, and sail.
 Today thanks to Lovelace we now have computers, satellites, wireless phones, and the internet.

-This article demonstrates the 3 greatest impacts that the world’s first computer programmer has had upon history.
+This article demonstrates the 3 greatest impacts that the world’s first computer programmer has had on history.

 Here at The History Ace I strive to publish the best history articles on the web.
 I routinely write articles that go over history.
 Feel free to sign up for the free newsletter to remain up to date on all things history.

 Now without further ado let’s jump into the 3 impacts from Ada Lovelace.

 Increasing Computational Speed